fredericGette/Lumia520/content/drivers/qccdi8930.md

 It maintains a list of memory regions to include in the memory dump in case of crash.
 The address of some of these memory regions are hardcoded in the driver, whereas some other memory regions are found by querying other drivers with their driver-defined interface.

+All the log messages a traced in a memory region named `TRACE_LOG`.

 Registry driver's Parameters:
 | Registry value | value | comment |
 |----------------|-------|---------|